bonjorno7/BatchMDL/README.md

 At the top there's the root collection, it contains group collections.
 Group collections in turn contain model collections.
 Model collections contain objects and collections that are exported.

 The name of a model is the name of its group and model collections, with a slash in between.
+Meaning a group collection named `A`, plus a model collection named `B`, will result in a model with the name `A/B`.
+Exported files are made lowercase and have certain characters replaced with underscores for compatibility.

 All objects and collections inside a model collection are exported into two files.
 Reference and collision, which is determined by the object or collection name.